cortex-js/cortexjs.io/docs/compute-engine/81-reference-calculus.md

 **To calculate the limit of a function**, use the `Limit` function.

+**To solve a differential equation**, use the `DSolve` function to find a symbolic solution or `NDSolve` to compute a numerical approximation.

 ## Derivative

 The derivative of a function is a measure of how the function changes as its input changes.